Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 How to Find the Best Preschool in Orange County Without Touring 15 Schools

-Do not start with a countywide list of random schools.
-Start with the two or three cities that make the most sense for your commute and budget.
+Do not start from a random countywide list.
+Start from the two or three cities that make sense for your family when school-day traffic is real.

-2. Remove anything that does not fit your schedule
+2. Cut anything that does not fit your schedule

-If you know you want Montessori, bilingual, play-based, or a faith-based environment, use that to narrow fast.
+If you already know you want Montessori, play-based, bilingual, faith-based, or full-day care, use that to narrow early.

 4. Tour three to five schools, not ten

-By the sixth or seventh tour, most families stop seeing clearly.
-The best comparison set is usually small and focused.
+By the sixth or seventh tour, most families stop comparing clearly.
+A short, intentional list is almost always better.

-• Is the classroom predictable without feeling rigid?
+• Does the room feel predictable without feeling rigid?

-• Can I picture this commute five days a week?
+• Can I picture this commute and pickup routine in the middle of a normal workweek?

 Best Places to Start Right Now

-If you want the fastest path from research to shortlist, start with one of these:
+If you want the fastest route from research to shortlist, start with the market that fits your life first:

 Frequently Asked Questions